freeman-lab/gl-normal-material/README.md

 Normal material for 3d rendering.

-A `material` is a fragment shader and a set of styles with defaults, as defined in [`gl-material`](https://github.com/freeman-lab/gl-material).

-The "normal" material sets the RGB values of each vertex with the mesh's normal vector, which looks cool and can also be useful for debugging.
+Sets the RGB values of each vertex with the mesh's normal vector, which looks cool and can also be useful for debugging.
+As defined in [`gl-material`](https://github.com/freeman-lab/gl-material), a `material` is a fragment shader and a set of styles with defaults.

 --------------------------------------
 > style parameters

-> `saturation` • `float` • color saturation, 0 is white, 1 is full color
+> `saturation` : `float` color saturation, 0 is white, 1 is full color

-> `absolute` • `bool` • whether or not to take the absolute value
+> `absolute` : `bool` whether or not to take the absolute value

 ## install